COVID-19 and pregnancy

 COVID-19 vaccination and pregnancy

-The best way to reduce risks associated with having COVID-19 during pregnacny is to get vaccinated.
-Click here to book a vaccination.
+The best way to reduce risks associated with having COVID-19 during pregnancy is to get vaccinated.